vincentmader/v2.mader.xyz/README.md

         python3 __init__.py

-- head to your browser (localhost:5000) and check if it works
+- head to your browser (localhost:5000) and check if it works (if not, continue with the next section and check again afterwards)

 ## Setup

-After completing the installation, should take a look at the file
+After completing the installation, you should take a look at the file

     ./FlaskApp/config.py